Solaris Logo

 Support via PayPal

 You may support a project using PayPal.
 A PayPal account is not required; card payments are possible without registration.
-Bank transfer is also available for those who prefer a more traditional method.

 PayPal